-- (1) A financial collateral arrangement shall be valid and enforceable against third parties including the liquidator and shall take effect in accordance with the terms of the arrangement if the possession of the financial instruments is transferred to the collateral taker. - (2) For purpose of subsection (1) the possession of the financial instrument shall be transferred to the collateral taker if-
+- (1) A financial collateral arrangement shall be valid and enforceable against third parties including the liquidator and shall take effect in accordance with the terms of the arrangement if the possession of the financial instruments is granted to the collateral taker. - (2) For purpose of subsection (1) the possession of the financial instrument shall be granted to the collateral taker if-

-- (a) the financial instruments are- - (i) physically delivered to the collateral taker or to a person acting on behalf of the collateral taker; or - (ii) held, transferred, or subject to any measure in such a manner that the collateral taker or person acting on behalf of the collateral taker has possession or control of the financial instruments; or - (b) a special book entry account opened in the name of the collateral provider, the collateral taker or a third party, acting as depository, is credited. - (5) The possession of cash referred to in subsection (1) shall be transferred to the collateral taker- - (a) the cash is- - (i) transferred to a separate account held on behalf of the collateral taker; or - (ii) held, transferred, or subject to any measure in such a manner that the collateral taker or person acting on behalf of collateral taker has possession or the control of the cash; - (b) a notification is given by the collateral taker to the creditor of the claim giving rise to the cash; or - (c) there is an express acknowledgement of the existence of the financial collateral arrangement as provided by the creditor. - (6) A financial arrangement referred to in subsection (1), shall be in writing.
+- (a) the financial instruments are- - (i) physically delivered to the collateral taker or to a person acting on behalf of the collateral taker; or - (ii) held, granted, or subject to any measure in such a manner that the collateral taker or person acting on behalf of the collateral taker has possession or control of the financial instruments; or - (b) a special book entry account opened for the purposes of holding collateral in the name of the collateral provider, the collateral taker or a third party, acting as depository, is credited. - (3) The possession of cash referred to in subsection (1) shall be granted to the collateral taker- - (a) the cash is- - (i) granted to a separate account held on behalf of the collateral taker; or - (ii) held, granted, or subject to any measure in such a manner that the collateral taker or person acting on behalf of collateral taker has possession or the control of the cash: - (b) a notification is given by the collateral taker to the collateral provider of the claim giving rise to the cash; or - (c) there is an express acknowledgement of the existence of the financial collateral arrangement as provided by the collateral provider. - (4) A financial arrangement referred to in subsection (1), shall be in writing.